rajansagarwal/dynamic/README.md

-an experimental design for a portfolio
+an experimentally modern take on a website